The Ultimate Guide to Finding & Winning Scholarships

 Step 2: Find scholarships that match your profile

 Next, use a search tool like Scholarships360’s Scholarship Finder, or type these descriptions into Google by using a formula like “scholarships for [category].”
-Maybe you’ll look up “Top Scholarships for High School Seniors,” or perhaps “scholarships for vegetarians.”
+Maybe you’ll look up “Top scholarships for high school seniors,” or perhaps “scholarships for vegetarians.”
 Maybe even “scholarships for potato lovers.”
-Like we said, there are scholarships for everyone!
+As we said, there are scholarships for everyone!

-Spend an hour or two searching for scholarships that you’re eligible for, and drop all of these scholarships into a spreadsheet.
+Spend an hour or two searching for scholarships that you’re eligible for, and drop all of these scholarships into a designated document.

 Step 3: “Rank” your scholarships

-- Award size.
-This one’s easy–bigger scholarships are more worth your time.
+This one’s easy–bigger scholarships are more worth your time!

 Step 4: Apply!

-With all of your scholarships scored and sorted, it’s time to begin applying to scholarships and working your way down the list!
+With all of your scholarships sorted, it’s time to begin applying and working your way down the list!

 To make life easier for yourself, keep all of your reusable scholarship application components (transcripts, test scores, resume, letters of recommendation) in one easily accessible folder on your computer.
 Additionally, try setting a goal of applying to one scholarship each week to stay on top of deadlines without feeling overwhelmed.